 I am a stationery fanatic, and I love Korean stationery.
 Aside from food as a guide to my travels, visiting stationery stores is another important aspect of my travels.

 My first inkling about visiting Seoul to find stationery was in 2011 when I was in Bangkok.
 While on that trip, I encountered tons and tons of cute Korean stationery and thought to myself, one day, I’ll visit Korea and buy all the stationery I can dream of buying.
-Fast track to April 2016 where I was able to stopover in Seoul for two days.
+Fast track to my month long trip to Asia where I was able to stopover in Seoul for two days.
 Hurray!
 Two days in Korea, a partial wish come true!
 Naturally, I put together a short list of stores to check out with the little time I had in Seoul.

 The chosen ones (aka, the list of Korean stationery shops to visit)

 - Kyobo Bookstore Co., Ltd. ((주) 교보문고): Kyobo is a bookstore chain that you can find all across Seoul.
 Unfortunately, the stationery selection ranges depending on the store and the ones I visited were far too small regarding stationery options.

 - ArtBox 아트박스: Artbox is a famous chain store with tons of lovely stationery.
 Like, over the top cute!

 - Line friends 라인프렌즈: Line friends is a brand of cute animated characters and is one of Asia’s top animation brands.

 - Alpha 알파: The best stationery store, in my opinion.
 Keep reading for more details.

 Other popular Korean stationery stores to check out

 While I haven’t had the chance to personally visit these stationery stores during my trip to Seoul, these shops are places you’d want to consider adding to your hunt for cute Korean stationery: